 95% of purchases will happen online by 2040

 The number of traditional brick-and-mortar stores will plummet in the next 20 years.
 People already love buying things on their computers and smartphones.
 As this statistic indicates, eCommerce will continue to grow and take over from regular stores.
-This means that business owners who want to stay successful need to start shifting their focus to the internet now before it is too late!
+This means that business owners who want to stay successful need to start shifting their focus to the internet with an SBA approved business for sale, now before it is too late!

 There are 12 to 24 million eCommerce websites worldwide